Current UPHS employees must apply HERE

 Work Type: PT 20+ HOURS

 Location: King of Prussia, PA, United States

-Work Schedule: M-F, Day, Rotating Holidays & Weekends
+Work Schedule: 8 Hours X 3 Days, Rotating Holidays & Weekends

 Penn Medicine is dedicated to our tripartite mission of providing the highest level of care to patients, conducting innovative research, and educating future leaders in the field of medicine.
 Working for this leading academic medical center means collaboration with top clinical, technical and business professionals across all disciplines.

 Today at Penn Medicine, someone will make a breakthrough.
 Someone will heal a heart, deliver hopeful news, and give comfort and reassurance.
 Our employees shape our future each day.
 Are you living your life's work?

 - The Physical Therapist assumes the responsibility for assessing the physical abilities of patients, restore maximum function and maintain maximum performance of patient's capabilities, relief of pain, prevent further disability or deformity, and develop or improve the physical abilities of the patient.